Big Horn Mine Trail Hike

 Gear for the Hike

 This is a relatively short hike, and in normal circumstances you shouldn't need any special gear.
 If you do this in the winter when there is snow and ice, there is one section (more below) that requires extra care.
-Micro-spikes and trekking poles will help you navigate that icy section.
+Micro-spikes and trekking poles will help you navigate that icy section if you have experience hiking in the mountains in the winter.

 Big Horn Mine Trail Maps

 This hike is straightforward.
-You basically hike straight on the trail until you reach the mine, then return.
+You hike straight on Big Horn Mine Road (now a trail) until you reach the mine, then return.
 It's a great way to hike in the mountains without doing a big effort.

 What You Need To Know About the Hike

 - While people climb all over the mine, be aware that it's over a hundred years old.
 You can get hurt.
+Beams and boards can be loose and move.
 There are also 1,200 feet of mine shafts that are not meant for you to be in.
 Tread lightly and carefully.

 - The Big Horn Mine is situated at the headwaters of the East Fork of the San Gabriel River.
 The waters that you see here eventually flow through the Sheep Mountain Wilderness to the Bridge to Nowhere.